SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 ### How are remote event receivers different from event receivers in SharePoint 2010?
 <a name="RER_HowRERDifferentfrom2010"> </a>

 In SharePoint 2010, event receivers handle events that occur on SharePoint lists, sites, and other SharePoint objects by running the code on the SharePoint server (either full-trust or in a sandbox).
-This type of event receiver still exists in SharePoint 2013.
-However, SharePoint 2013 also supports  *remote*  event receivers in which the code that runs when the event is triggered is hosted by a web service.
+This type of event receiver still exists in SharePoint.
+However, SharePoint also supports  *remote*  event receivers in which the code that runs when the event is triggered is hosted by a web service.
 This means that if you register a remote event receiver, you also need to tell SharePoint which web service to invoke.
 In Table 1, the code example on the left (SharePoint solutions) implements functionality using an event handler.
 The example on the right (SharePoint Add-ins) implements the same functionality using a remote event receiver.